navinbhat12/rewindify/README.md

 ## Features

 - 📊 Interactive heatmap showing daily listening activity
-- 🎵 Track list view for any selected day
+- 🎵 Track list view + Minutes listened for any selected day
 - 🤖 AI-powered chatbot to answer questions about your listening habits
 - 📈 All-time statistics and insights